 - F2.1 These Regulations do not apply to the following: - - 1.
-Contracts of employment; - Contracts relating to interest in land (also known as property) see a Procurement Advisor first; - 3.
-Contracts entered into by schools using delegated budgets as they have their own Regulations to follow; - 4.
+Contracts of employment; - Contracts relating to interest in land (also known as property) see a Procurement Advisor first;

+- 3. Contracts entered into by schools using delegated budgets as they have their own Regulations to follow; - 4.
 Investment transactions placed by the Director of Finance and Resources for treasury management activities; - 5.
 Contracts placed by the Director of Finance and Resources investing money or assets of the Staffordshire County Pension Fund; - 6.
 Grants which the Council may receive or make (unless the grant is part of a Contract for Services or mandates that these Regulations are to be followed); - 7.
 When buying from within the Council; - 8.
-In instances where the Works, Supplies or Services can be bought from only one provider and this can be justified.
-Consult a Procurement Advisor in this instance; - 9.
-In instances where Officers are buying works of art, museum artefacts, manuscripts or archive collection items; - 10.
-Where instructing external legal advisers in accordance with Regulation 10 of the Public Contract Regulations 2015 and as authorised by the Director of Strategy, Governance & Change
+In instances where Officers are buying works of art, museum artefacts, manuscripts or archive collection items; - Where instructing external legal advisers in accordance with Regulation 10 of the Public Contract Regulations 2015 and as authorised by the Director of Strategy, Governance & Change

-F3 Exceptions from these Regulations for Contract spends up to the EU Thresholds
+F3 Exceptions from these Regulations for Contract spends up to the Government Thresholds

-- F3.1 Any Works, Supplies or Services Contract or process declared to be an exception from these Regulations must be authorised, in writing, as follows: - - by a Band B Officer for Contract spends up to Council Advertising Threshold; - by a Band A Officer where the Contract spend is at, or above, the Council Advertising Threshold and below the EU Threshold as set for Supplies/Services; - F3.2 Examples of Exceptions: - - where an immediate need is created by a sudden, unforeseen, real and demonstrable emergency or danger to life or health that requires immediate action to protect the interests of the Council; - receiving only 1 or 2 quotations when 3 were sought; - adjusting the level of insurances when seeking SME providers; - when detracting from an 80% price evaluation criteria; - F3.3 Examples of what are not considered as Exceptions: - - when required to vary, or use legal terms other than, the model Terms and Conditions; - where 3rd party Framework Agreements dictate the procurement rules to be used;
+- F3.1 Any Works, Supplies or Services Contract or process declared to be an exception from these Regulations must be authorised, in writing, as follows: - - by a Band B Officer for Contract spends up to Council Advertising Threshold; - by a Band A Officer where the Contract spend is at, or above, the Council Advertising Threshold and below the Government Threshold as set for Supplies/Services; - F3.2 Examples of Exceptions: - - where an immediate need is created by a sudden, unforeseen, real and demonstrable emergency or danger to life or health that requires immediate action to protect the interests of the Council; - issuing only 1 or 2 quotations when 3 were required; - adjusting the level of insurances when seeking SME providers; - when detracting from an 80% price evaluation criteria; - in instances where the Works, Supplies or Services can be bought from only one provider and this can be justified; - F3.3 Examples of what are not considered as Exceptions: - - when required to vary, or use legal terms other than, the model Terms and Conditions; - where 3rd party Framework Agreements dictate the procurement rules to be used (see C5.4);